WillSilent/my-page/_projects/2_project.md

     </div>
 </div>
 <div class="caption">
-    The flow of our location privacy inference system
+    Fig. 2:The architecture of our system.
 </div>

 <div class="row">